AlabamaASRL/asset_asrl/doc/tutorials/PhaseGuide.rst

 constraints.
 We do not explicitly check for this at the moment.
 An example of what we mean by this is illustrated below.
 Let's say we needed to constrain the duration of a phase to be some fixed value, and for the initial time to be equal to 0.
 We could add a boundary value to the first state in the trajectory to fix the initial time.
 Since the initial time is constrained to be 0, fixing the final time to be :code:`dt` will constrain the phase's duration as we expect.
-However, if we were to then accidentally use :code:`.addDeltaTimeEqualCon` to fix the phase duration as well then the problem is over constrained.
-Thus you should either fix the initial and final times, or fix the initial time and duration, but not both.
+However, if we were to then accidentally use :code:`.addDeltaTimeEqualCon` to fix the phase duration as well, then the problem is over constrained.
+Thus, you should either fix the initial and final times, or fix the initial time and duration, but not both.

 .. code-block:: python